What is Zero Party Data?

 How do I collect Zero Party Data?

 Ok, so hopefully you can already see the potential impact of Zero Party Data on your engagement and marketing campaigns.
-But how exactly do you go about collecting it?
+But how exactly can you go start collecting zero party data yourself?

-There was a time when manually conducting surveys in person (like at a physical store) was the only way you could gather customer insights.
-The problem was they were labour intensive and it was often a struggle to get people to participate.
+There was a time when manually conducting surveys in person (like at a physical store) was the only way you could gather data about your customers.
+The problem was they were labor-intensive and it was often a struggle to get people to participate.

-The issue with a survey is that the information gathered can just easily become outdated as behavioural data.
-If you aren’t regularly polling customers then who’s to say they still have the same interests?
+The issue with a survey is that the information gathered can just easily become outdated as behavioral data.
+If you aren’t regularly polling customers, then who’s to say they still have the same interests?

-We suggest that you kick-off a Zero Party Data acquisition drive with a survey, but back it up with a preference centre where customers can update their profiles themselves.
+We suggest that you kick-off a Zero Party Data acquisition drive with a survey, but back it up with a preference centre where customers can update their profiles and customer preferences themselves.

 Collecting zero party data with a quiz